warbe-maker/VBA-Basics/README.md

 [^1]: It goes without saying that my VB-Projects use this _mBasic_ component.
 However, all my _Common Components_ use any of the provided services as `Private ...` copy in order to keep them 100% autonomous, i.e. independent from this and other components.
 The service copied most are: ***AppErr***, ***BoP/EoP***, ***ErrMsg***, and ***ErrSrc***.

+[^1]: The term *hosted* I use for all my Common Components to indicate the Workbook which is "the home" of the component, which means where the development and maintenance mainly happens and where the means for testing including regression testing are located.
 [^2]: S=Sub, F=Function, P=Property (r=read/Get, w=write/Let)

 [1]: https://github.com/warbe-maker/VBA-Message